flutter/website/src/docs/development/add-to-app/ios/project-setup.md

 description: Learn how to integrate a Flutter module into your existing iOS project.
 ---

-Flutter can be incrementaly added into your existing iOS application as embedded frameworks.
+Flutter can be incrementally added into your existing iOS application as embedded frameworks.

 ## System requirements